SabikAbtahee/ts-library-template/README.md

 -   Check release.config.cjs file
 -   Check tsconfig.json file
 -   pushing to branch next will create a version X.X.X-next.Y which can be installed
+-   purpose of next is to use latest code but it is not fully tested

 ```
 npm install @mightykraken/ts-library-template@next